Learn / Guides / Customer journey mapping (CJM) guide

 How it’s used: Heatmaps and Session Recordings show you how users behave—where they click and scroll, where they get stuck, and the actions they take as they navigate from page to page.

-Insights from Hotjar will help you prioritize how you build and fix your website to provide a better customer journey, which can ultimately help you increase conversions.
+Insights from Hotjar will help you prioritize how you build and fix your website to provide a better customer journey, which can ultimately help you increase conversions and improve customer satisfaction.

 When to use it: Hotjar complements tools like Google Analytics, providing more understanding into customer engagement and behavior on your website.